Susannah Constantine: Books

 Constantine has co-written several style advice books with her fashion partner Trinny Woodall, which have sold over an estimated 2½ million copies worldwide.
 The fashion advice books have been number one bestsellers in Britain and the United States, appearing on both the Sunday Times bestseller list and The New York Times best-seller list, and have been translated throughout the world.

 Their most successful book to date, What Not to Wear, was published in 2002 which displayed chapters such as "Big Tits", "No Tits" and "Big Bum" with fashion advice for each category.
 It became an instant best-seller with total sales reaching 670,000 copies.
 Before the prime book selling season, their book had sold 250,000 copies in Britain.
 The book was at one point selling 45,000 copies each week and sold 300,000 copies in just fifteen weeks, eventually making sales worth £8.7 million.
-In 2003 it won a British Book Award for TV & Film Book of the Year.
+In 2003, it won a British Book Award for TV & Film Book of the Year.
 Despite the book becoming an instant hit, Constantine and Woodall were only given an advance of £10,000.
 It was subsequently reported that the pair had secured a £1 million book deal to write more of their fashion books.

 Constantine and Woodall's latest book, The Body Shape Bible, was published on 18 September 2007.
 In the book, women can interpret which body shape they are, and can then be given adequate fashion advice on their own individual shape.
 A few pages in the book are also devoted to illustrating some of Constantine and Woodall's own fashion disasters.

-In 2017 Constantine published her first novel, After the Snow.
+In 2017, Constantine published her first novel, After the Snow.

+In 2022, Constantine published a memoir, Ready for Absolutely Nothing, detailing her rise to rise to fame as an "It girl" in the 1980s and her subsequent career as a television fashion commentator.

-In 2025 Constantine was one of the judges of the 'Published Novel' category of the Comedy Women in Print Prize.
+In 2025, Constantine was one of the judges of the 'Published Novel' category of the Comedy Women in Print Prize.